 An individual's theory of humanity and society will influence personal behaviour directly.
 The majority of human action is not determined by government sanction, but by personal choice.
 The decision to greet someone or not, and the decision to set a tender price as high as the market will bear or as low as will cover normal costs are only two examples of the multitude of human exchanges that are not determined by public policy.
 Thus, the anthropology adopted impacts on our confidence and comfort in dealing with others and underpins our ethical and social profile.
-The challenge in sales is to convey an aura of trustworthiness while not neglecting the modern preoccupation with profit maximisation.
-The self-interested individual that is homo economicus may be a sound manifestation of the Enlightenment anthropology, but he hardly inspires trust when encountered on the other side of the negotiating table.
-It was with this in mind that Weaver (1948, p.55-6) concluded that his age had exchanged the gangster for the gentleman as moral exemplar for modern culture.
+The challenge in sales is to convey an aura of trustworthiness while not neglecting the necessity to close clients and an appropriate price.
+Trust infers that the person expects that the other will act in a way that holds the person's best interests in high regard even if it is not in the other's self-interest to do so.
+It means that the other is expected to exercise a degree of self-restraint.

 Enlightenment anthropology has had a long history of difficulty with trust.
-Human history bristles with instances of humans acting in antisocial ways that led Hobbes to conclude that humans were naturally warlike.
+Human history bristles with instances of humans acting in antisocial ways.
+It led to Hobbes concluding that humans were naturally warlike.
 He posited a rational calculus made within every person to accept the yoke of civilisation, not due to its latent attraction, but as a strategy for participating in the superior level of welfare that it provided.
 Rousseau reversed Hobbes's pessimistic appraisal of human nature and laid the blame for human frailty at the feet of society.
 In his view, people were born virtuous, but quickly learned anti-social traits from social contact.
-Rousseau's solution was to free people as far as possible from the influence of social traditions and values to let them make their own choices.
+Rousseau's solution was to free people as far as possible from the influence of social traditions and values to let people make their own choices.
 The result or course was anarchy, but it is a view that is still popularly received.